Whenever I share articles about keeping kids occupied with fun activities, I also like to add a bit of a disclaimer.

 It’s ok for kids to be bored.
 In fact, it’s an important part of child development.

 But, there is nothing wrong (especially if you have younger children) to suggest fun activities from time to time.

-Therefore I have come with a list of 19 games for kids that are completely free or only have a nominal cost for supplies if you don’t happen to have everything lying around the house.
+So, here is a list of 19 games and activities for kids that are completely free or only have a nominal cost for supplies if you don’t happen to have everything lying around the house.

 While many of these activities may seem simple, they are packed with natural learning opportunities!

 And they are perfect for rainy or snowy days as they can all be done indoors!

 Click on any of the underlined headings for more information.

 Cards are inexpensive and can keep children occupied for quite some time.